 A laid-back Yorkshire Terrier might need only a quarter cup of dehydrated food daily, so a 10-pound box would last around 160 days.
 So you could feed your Yorkie for between $0.46 and $0.90 a day.
 A hyperactive Chihuahua (is there any other kind?) might need twice as much food, but most of us can spare $1.80 a day for pet food.

 71 to 90-pound dogs will be eating around ten times as much dehydrated The Honest Kitchen food.
 That adds up to $4.60 to $9.00 a day for a mellow Golden Retriever and as much as $18.00 a day for an active German Shepherd!

 While The Honest Kitchen’s dry food costs two to four times as much as commercial kibble, it’s a great investment in your dog’s health and quality of life.
-And with our special deal, you can make some great savings – Get 40% off your first recurring order with code SUBSCRIBEME.
+And with our special deal, you can make some great savings – Up to 60% Off!
+Code: FALLSALE..

 A 20-pound bag of The Honest Kitchen Clusters contains approximately 80 cups and costs between $79.99 and $92.99.
 On a The Honest Kitchen dry food diet, that active German Shepherd would cost around $4.00 to $5.00 a day, or $3.00 to $4.00 to feed a less active 71-90 pound dog.